 Fitzharrys offers students a huge variety of extra-curricular clubs and activities at lunchtimes and after school.
-Whether you want to join one of our many sports teams, play chess, love acting, singing, have green fingers or love experimenting in science, there will be something to suit everyone.
-Sailing Club is now afloat and many other fresh, exciting opportunities are on the horizon; there is always something new to try.
+Whether you want to join one of our many sports teams, love board games, acting, singing, have green fingers or love experimenting in science, there will be something to suit everyone.
+Students led the way in the creation of new clubs, including Warhammer Club and Lego Club, and many other fresh, exciting opportunities are on the horizon; there is always something new to try.
 Look out for clubs details around school, sign up and get involved!

 Annual scheme, open to Years 7 and 8 students

 The CILIP Carnegie & Kate Greenaway Children’s Book Award is “the UK’s oldest and most prestigious book award for children’s fiction” and is reputed to be the award writers want to win.
 The standard is very high, with the shortlisted novels receiving wide critical acclaim.